 Graduate Student Representatives

-Liz is the Graduate Representative contact person for departmental and social events, as well as career club.
+Liz is the Graduate Representative contact person for departmental and social events.
 She is a PhD student in Dr. Margie Lachman's Lifespan lab, researching cognitive and voice biomarkers of dementia.
 Liz joined Grad Reps to further develop the "bridge" between faculty and graduate students in hopes of strengthening the genuinely supportive and friendly environment that attracted her to Brandeis.
 These duties include creating professional and personal resources for students, understanding and making developments from department-wide feedback, planning social and academic events, and providing a listening ear to any concerns.
 Outside of Grad Reps, Liz enjoys advising undergrads, playing music with friends, a fresh jar of Nutella, and naps.